 The Office of the Vice President for Faculty Development and Advancement (FDA)

-In addition to determining faculty employment policies, the FDA Office provides faculty members with information about University policies, which include but are not limited to: faculty development and sabbaticals; faculty employment and procedures; outside employment; dual compensation; promotion and tenure; faculty assignments; faculty evaluations; faculty recognitions; and political activities.
+In addition to determining faculty employment policies, the FDA Office provides faculty members with information about University policies, which include but are not limited to: faculty development and sabbaticals; faculty appointment and procedures; outside employment; dual compensation; promotion and tenure; faculty assignments; faculty evaluations; faculty recognition; and political activities.
 The FDA Office also assists with the facilitation and the operation of the Faculty Governance System, helping implement Faculty Senate academic policies across the entire campus.

 The Vice President, who also serves as Deputy Provost and is third in order of succession in the administration of the University, gives official rulings on questions of academic protocol and procedural matters for commencement and related formal functions.
 With the assistance of the Associate Vice President, the Vice President oversees the development of proposals for new degrees and certificate programs; meets with students who have questions (and complaints) about University policies as implemented by faculty members and deans; receives appeals of students concerning application of University policies by departments and schools and colleges; and by delegation, exercises the Agency-Head authority of the President to make emergency exceptions to Faculty Senate and University academic policies.